-- If a student has been accepted by the College and gives written notice of cancellation or termination after the start of the period of instruction for which they have been charged ("Period of Instruction"), but before completion of 60% of the Period of Instruction, the amount for tuition, fees and all other charges for the completed portion of the Period of Instruction charged shall not exceed the pro rata portion of the total charges for tuition, fees and all other charges that the length of the completed portion of the Period of Instruction bears to its total length, plus \$100 per course enrolled.
-After the completion of the 60% of the Period of Instruction, no refunds will be made - · Refunds are made within 30 days of the date of determination of withdrawal if a student does not officially withdraw and does not cancel within the five (5) business day cancellation period. - The refund policy is not linked to compliance with the College's regulations or rules of - · Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of 50% of the course.
+- When a student has been accepted and gives written notice of cancellation following the fifth business day after the day of acceptance but before the start of the program, all tuition, fees and other charges, except 15 percent of the total cost of the course (not to exceed \$50) shall be refunded.
+All prepaid tuition is refundable. - When a student has been accepted by the College and gives written notice of cancellation or termination after the start of the period of instruction for which the student has been charged, but before completion of 75 percent of the period of instruction, then student is assessed a pro rata portion of tuition, fees and all other charges based on the number of days in the term plus 25 percent of the total program cost (25 percent not to exceed \$100.00.)
+After the completion of the 75 percent of the period of instruction for which the student has been charged, no refunds will be made. - Student refunds are made within 30 days of the date of determination of withdrawal if the student does not officially withdraw. • The refund policy is not linked to compliance - with the College's regulations or rules of · Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of

+Re-Enter Policy

-Re-Enter Policy Any student who withdraws from classes after the first week of the initial quarter of attendance and then elects to return on a subsequent quarter is defined as a re-enter.
+Any student who withdraws from classes after the first week of the initial quarter of attendance and then elects to return on a subsequent quarter is defined as a re-enter.
 Re-entering students are treated as new students for the purposes of tuition, academic program requirements, and graduation standards.
 For the calculation of satisfactory academic progress, re-entering students are treated as continuing students and must meet progress requirements.
-Students are allowed to re-enter the institution only one time unless the Academic Dean, Ćampus Director, or Associate Campus Director determines that extenuating circumstances exist.
+Students are allowed to re-enter he institution only one time unless the Academic Dean, Campus Director or Associate Campus Director determine that extenuating circumstances exist